manuelbarbas/primodium/README.md

 - CraftSystem: Crafting Items (called from factories)
   - Called from factories (items already in factories, no resource flows)

+# Upgrading

+`MaxLevelComponent` for a building id indicates that that building can be upgraded and up to what level `BuildingComponent` for a building entity indicates that the entity is a building and what level it is

 # Storage

 In the `LibStorageDesignInitializer` Buildings which increase storage capacity are designated the Resources they provide capacity for via `StorageCapacityResourcesComponent` for the levels in which they provide that capacity increase.
 The amount of capacity they provide is set for their designated levels via `StorageCapacityComponent`